 Do you already have ideas in mind?

-Today’s client will likely come in with ideas in mind for what they are looking for from you, which is important to note before beginning to work with them.
+Today’s clients will likely come in with ideas in mind for what they are looking for from you, which is important to note before beginning to work with them.
 Ideas from Pinterest and Instagram are terrific but are they in line with what you do?
 Are these visions in line with your client’s budget?

-Are you working with a planner or day of coordinator?
+Are you working with a planner or day-of coordinator?

 It’s always best to note who your client may be working with to plan their event.
-If the client is working with a planner or day of coordinator, it is likely that you would be coordinating details with them at various points in the planning process which is something you would need to know and would like to know up front.
+If the client is working with a planner or day-of coordinator, it is likely that you would be coordinating details with them at various points in the planning process which is something you would need to know and would like to know upfront.

 How do you like to work?

 Communication and how a client expects to work with their vendors is worth addressing in advance.
 Do they prefer email, text, FaceTime, or phone calls?
-In person meetings?
+In-person meetings?
 Are their styles of communication in line with the way you like to work?

 Asking questions and having these important conversations with potential clients in advance will help you both to determine if reaching an agreement is in the best interest of both parties.